TeamHeka/medkit/docs/examples/finetuning_hf_model.md

 ## Fine-tuning with medkit Trainer

-At this point we have prepared the data and the component to fine-tune.
+At this point, we have prepared the data and the component to fine-tune.
 All we need to do is define the trainer with its configuration.

 ```python
 from medkit.training import Trainer,TrainerConfig